zongtingwei/PRDH/README.md

 > This implementation requires MATLAB.
 Ensure you have MATLAB installed on your system.

 > [!Note]
-> The code is based on SM-MOEA and PlatEMO.
+> The code is based on MATLAB.
 Please download the required libraries if necessary.

 ### How to Run

 1. Download the code and dataset from the repository.
 2. Open MATLAB and set the working directory to the project root.
 3. Run the `main_prdh.m` script.
 4. You can choose the provided "colon.mat" file in the "dataset" folder for testing.
+(More datasets can be found in [Datasets](https://github.com/zongtingwei/Feature-Selection-FS-datasets))

 ```matlab
 % an example